Rich Venezuelans hunt luxury overseas homes to flee Chavez

 LONDON The number of Venezuelans hunting for luxury homes around the world jumped by a greater degree than any country last year as political uncertainty escalated in the South American state, a report from property consultant Knight Frank shows.

-The 123 percent increase of searches from Venezuela was ahead of Brazil in second place with an 81 percent increase, according to the company's Wealth Report, which for the first time tracked users of its website, where homes can cost up to 100 million pounds.
+The 123 percent increase of searches from Venezuela was ahead of Brazil in second place with an 81 percent increase, according to the company's Wealth Report, which for the first time tracked users of its website, where homes can cost up to 100 million pounds ($150.7 million).

 Knight Frank has 1.2 million visits to its website each month and the share of traffic from South America grew by 178 percent between 2011 and 2012 though the region still represents less than 10 percent of the total, the company said.